enioka-Haute-Couture/enioka_scan/docs/guides/custom_layout.md

     app:readerMode="Auto"
     app:storePreferredResolution="false"
     app:targetColor="@color/colorRed"
+    app:targetColorPaused="@color/defaultItemColor"
     app:targetIsFixed="false"
     app:targetStrokeWidth="5"
     app:useAdaptiveResolution="true"  />
 ```

-Should you choose a different ID for this view, remember to also change the value of `cameraViewId`
+Should you choose a different ID for this view, remember to also change the value of the
-in the activity.
+`cameraViewId` key in the `cameraResources` hashmap.

 :::{seealso}